 Psychological Services also provides crisis intervention, faculty consultation, and psychological testing/assessment.
 Counseling is provided by licensed psychologist.
-The Psychological Services Office is located in AC2-117 next to the Health Services Office.
+The Psychological Services Office is located in AC2-278B.
 Appointments can be made in the Health Services Office or by calling 325-5377.